iTwin/connector-framework/OrchestrationBestPractices.md

 This document is intended to provide best practices and tips for creating an orchestrator that can run your Connector(s).
-There are several aspects or shortcuts you may take during development, but as you look to deploy and support larger teams and co-existing with other Connectors, there are some things to keep in mind.
+There are several aspects or shortcuts you may take during development, but as you look to deploy and support larger teams and co-exist with other Connectors, there are some things to keep in mind.

 ## Briefcase management